Fiki Tosin-Oni’s Journey with Love in Music

 As he grew older, Fiki’s relationship with Love in Music evolved.
 After years as a student, he returned to the program as a teaching volunteer, mentoring younger children who were just beginning their own musical journeys.
 In doing so, he embodied the spirit of Love in Music—giving back to the community that helped shape him.

-(From this group photo: Fiki is second on right from David Lee, L.A.
-City Councilman at Love in Music’s 10th Anniversary Concert at Miracle Center of Grace International, 6-2017)
+Fiki is second on right from David Lee, L.A.
+City Councilman who visited to congratulate Love in Music’s 10th Anniversary Concert at Miracle Center of Grace International Church in Fullerton, CA (6-2017)

 During his college interview and application process, Fiki proudly shared his experience with Love in Music.
 He explained that his volunteer work teaching younger students had been an important part of his extracurricular activities and even played a role in his college essay.